manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 | Build Output | This shows the output log when the content is built.  |

 You'll want to come up with some type of organization for the content you add.
-So lets add a new folder call *images*.
+Let's add a new folder call *images*.
 To do this, you can right-click inside the Project panel, the select **Add**, and then **New Folder**

 ![Add New Folder](add-new-folder.png)